check-spelling/strapi/docs/docs/example.md

 ## Summary

-_Description of the sofware system / component._
+_Description of the software system / component._

 ## Detailed design